mothership-ec/cog/src/Message/Cog/Form/readme.md

 The form integrates the Symfony Form component with the rest of the framework, specifically templating and validation.

 Due to the complexity of the Symfony Form component, and the fact that many of the classes have several private properties and methods, the majority of the classes are not extended.
-As a result, we must use a creator to use the Form and Validation components together.
+As a result, we must use a handler to use the Form and Validation components together.

 ## Building a form

-To a build a form, we must first call the form creator from the service container in your controller, defining how you want to render it:
+To a build a form, we must first call the form handler from the service container in your controller, defining how you want to render it:

-	$creator = $this->_services['form.creator.php']; // call this to render in php
+	$handler = $this->_services['form.handler.php']; // call this to render in php
-	$creator = $this->_services['form.creator.twig']; // call this to render in twig
+	$handler = $this->_services['form.handler.twig']; // call this to render in twig

-We can now add our fields using the same syntax as Symfony Form, only on the creator instead of directly on the form:
+We can now add our fields using the same syntax as Symfony Form, only on the handler instead of directly on the form:

-	$creator->add('name', 'text');
+	$handler->add('name', 'text');

 Calling the `add()` method automatically adds the field to both the form and the validator, and all fields are required by default.
 To add further validation, call the `val()` method to call the Validator instance and add more rules:

-	$creator->add('name', 'text')
+	$handler->add('name', 'text')
 		->val() // call validator
 		->capitalize(); // capitalize first letter of each word
-	$creator->add('email', 'text')
+	$handler->add('email', 'text')
 		->val() // call validator
 		->optional() // set field to not required
 		->email(); // check that input is a valid email address
-	$creator->add('url', 'text')
+	$handler->add('url', 'text')
 		->val() // call validator
 		->optional() // set field to optional
 		->toUrl(); // append 'http://' protocol if not already set

 Once we have added all the fields to our form, we can get the completed form using the `getForm()` method:

-	$form = $creator->getForm();
+	$form = $handler->getForm();

 You can check that the form has been submitted using the `isPost()` method, and then return it using the `getData()` method like so:

-	if ($creator->isPost()) {
+	if ($handler->isPost()) {
-		return $creator->getData();
+		return $handler->getData();
 	}

 This will return data in an associative array, for instance, a valid form would return something like: